 Federal Housing Administration (FHA) Loan

 FHA mortgages are insured by the Federal Housing Administration (FHA) and have less stringent qualifications than other types of loans.
-Many first-time buyers opt to use an FHA loan to purchase their starter homes because of the low down payment and flexible credit and income requirements.
+This is one of the best mortgages for first-time buyers because of the low down payment and flexible credit and income requirements.

 Veterans Affairs (VA) Loan